Metal Search

 When machining titanium, avoid interrupted cuts and keep the tool in motion at all times when contacting the workpiece.
 Excessive contact will cause the tool to rub, creating excess heat that leads to work hardening.
 Machining at a lower speed and higher feed rate can significantly reduce heat generation.

-While Inconel is extremely hard and rigid, titanium is much more flexible, so workpieces require a secure grip and as rigid a machine setup as possible.
+While Inconel is extremely hard and rigid, titanium is much more flexible, so workpieces require a secure grip and a machine setup that is as rigid as possible.
 Titanium and its alloys are very elastic, which causes springback and chatter during machining and can result in a poor surface finish.

 Welding Titanium

-Titanium and its alloys are readily weldable.
+Welding titanium and its alloys is relatively straightforward.
 The techniques and equipment for welding titanium are similar to those for other high-specification metals, such as stainless steel or nickel-base alloys.
-Titanium, however, requires more careful attention to cleanliness and inert gas shielding than other metals.
-Contamination by air can ruin titanium welds.
+Titanium requires more careful attention to cleanliness and inert gas shielding than other metals.
+Air contamination can ruin titanium welds.

 Titanium Applications